martenframework/marten/docs/docs/handlers-and-http/reference/middlewares.md

 This middleware will activate the right locale based on the Accept-Language header or the value provided by the [locale cookie](../../development/reference/settings.md#locale_cookie_name).
 Only explicitly-configured locales can be activated by this middleware (that is, locales that are specified in the [`i18n.available_locales`](../../development/reference/settings.md#available_locales) and [`i18n.default_locale`](../../development/reference/settings.md#default_locale) settings).
 If the incoming locale can't be found in the project configuration, the default locale will be used instead.

+Additionally, if (and only if) [localized routes](../../i18n/localized-routes.md) are being used, the middleware will use the locale prefix specified in the incoming paths with priority over the rules mentioned previously in order to identify the locale to activate.
+For example if the request's path is `/fr/bonjour`, then the activated locale will be the `fr` one.

 ## Method Override middleware

 **Class:** [`Marten::Middleware::MethodOverride`](pathname:///api/dev/Marten/Middleware/MethodOverride.html)